Warning: Spoilers ahead for Never Have I Ever season 1 finale, “... Said I’m Sorry.”

 “I didn’t even think about Team Ben or Team Devi.
 I mean Team Paxton.
 Sorry, Paxton!,” Ramakrishnan says with a laugh, proving just how difficult it is for her to imagine anything outside of her character’s internal world going forward.
 “That [love triangle] didn’t even pop into my mind.
 I was just happy for her, her own journey, and figuring out herself.”

 “Sorry” clearly puts Devi on the road to the kind of enlightenment her portrayer is talking about.
 Not only does Devi help spread Mohan’s ashes — bumping into narrator John McEnroe along the way — but she agrees to move back home after multiple episodes of back-and-forth familial chaos.
 In penultimate episode “...
-Had to be on My Best Behaviour,” Devi even picks back up her harp, which she last played during a school recital the year prior.
+Had to be on My Best Behavior,” Devi even picks back up her harp, which she last played during a school recital the year prior.
 Mohan suffered his fatal heart attack during the performance.
-Because of that tragic fact, Devi had been too traumatised by loss to touch something so tied to her father's death.
+Because of that tragic fact, Devi had been too traumatized by loss to touch something so tied to her father's death.
 By returning to her harp, Devi is letting go of some of her white-hot grief.

 More than anything, Ramakrishnan believes Devi needs to continue her growth if Never is picked up for a second season.
 “After playing Devi and going through those emotions and what she had to worry about and what was important to her, I think she is overly confident to show up the fact that she’s very insecure,” Ramakrishnan began, explaining what she hopes to see in her character’s future.
 “If I was friends with Devi, I would want to tell her, Just be comfortable in your own skin.
 Be able to sit with yourself.
 Like, Devi has her friends, but I don’t think Devi is friends with herself.”